processout/processout.js/docs/migration-guide-native-apm-to-apm.md

 ### 6. Update Event Handling

-The event system has been completely redesigned for better encapsulation:
+The event system has been completely redesigned and aligned with the mobile team implementation:

 **Before:**
 ```javascript